IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 * copy the string it points to, into the buffer
 * print the buffer

-Actually, both the dereferencing and the copying are handled in a single code statement.
+In real code, both the dereferencing and the copying are handled within a single statement.

 <pre><code style="font-family: monospace; ">
 // de-reference and type-cast the pointer, then move its target into the buffer strcpy_P(stringBuf, (char*)pgm_read_dword(&(string_table[i])));
 </code></pre>

 **Dereferencing PROGMEM pointers for 8266**